magahr/Rutas_de_Desarrollo/NestPlatzi/platzi-store/README_MIO_Platzi_02.md

 git commit -m "21-04-2025 Updating user, controler and servive. this is not finished" git commit -m "22-04-2025 Updating user, controler and servive finished but i have to test"

+git commit -m "24-04-2025 I am testing user, controler and servive finished but i have to test"

+git commit -m "25-04-2025 I tested the decorator POST in allitems"